Disjoint Generation of Synthetic Data: Experiments

 Next, we apply the validation scheme described above, but for brevity, we focus on the DataSynthesizer BN model only on a single high-dimensional dataset (``dm'' in Table~\ref{tab:syn_ds}).
 The results shown in Figure~\ref{fig:con_val} show that the effect from before appears to persist on this larger dataset with more partitions than what was possible on the smaller datasets.
-Additionally, the result of applying the validation scheme (in this case, the model is a random forest classifier) to assess the ``realness'' of randomly concatenated query joins seems to improve utility, while also negatively affecting privacy.
-The error bars denote the standard deviation from 20 repeats of the experiment and show that there is some variability in the performance, subject to which attributes are assigned to which partition.
+Additionally, the result of applying the validation scheme (recall that we use a \emph{random forest classifier}, cf. \ref{app_jv_mods}) to assess the ``realness'' of randomly concatenated query joins seems to improve utility, while also negatively affecting privacy.
+The error bars denote the standard deviation from 20 repeated experiments and show that there is some variability in the performance, subject to which attributes are assigned to which partition.
 We note that good and bad final results \emph{can} happen by chance for both joining methods, but generally, results based on validated joins are preferable on all metrics for any number of partitions.